 Much of the Town is served by a land line phone service that has converted from copper wire to fiber service.
 When the power goes out, an in-home battery provides the electricity necessary to make a call.
 The battery life is about eight hours, whether the phone is used or not.

-Due to the natural terrain in Mount Holly, there are many areas that cannot receive cell phone service.
+Due to the natural terrain in Mount Holly, most areas cannot receive cell phone service.
 In the event of an emergency during a power outage many cannot contact the fire department, police, or ambulance service.
-This is of concern given Mount Holly's aging demographics and many remote and isolated homes To mitigate the impacts of power outages, the following public buildings/critical facilities have been equipped with backup power: the Church Street Fire Station (which also serves as the alternate local shelter), the School Street Fire Station, and Town Garage.
-The Elementary School (which serves as the primary local shelter) and Town Office do not have backup power.
+This is of concern given Mount Holly's aging demographics and many remote and isolated homes.

+To mitigate the impacts of power outages, the following public buildings/critical facilities have been equipped with backup power: Church Street Fire Station (alternate local emergency operations center and shelter), School Street Fire Station, and Town Garage.

+The Elementary School (primary local shelter) and Town Office (primary local emergency operations center) do not have backup power.
 If a power outage coincided with a large scale sheltering event, the Town could be faced with a serious situation.